 Gum has been banned in the southeast Asian sovereign state since 1992, because Prime Minister Lee Kuan Yew thought it would lead to "mischief-making" like "putting chewing gum on our subway train doors so that they don't open."
 A single piece of gum could land you a fine of $1000.
 Do it a second time and you'll owe the state $2000.
 A third time means you'll be forced into hard labor, cleaning the streets while wearing a sign that says "I'm a litterer."
 It's a shame, because chewing gum can actually be a great way to activate your metabolism.

 Driving drunk is no laughing matter.
 But riding a cow while drunk?
 Still dangerous, but undeniably weird (and funny).
-Sadly, thanks to the Licensing Act 1872, it’s also illegal, and could land you a £200 fine and almost a year in jail.
-Remember: having a criminal record is definitely not cool if you’re a man over 40.
+Sadly, thanks to the Licensing Act 1872, it's also illegal and could land you a £200 fine and almost a year in jail.
+Thankfully, because it's one of the weirdest laws around the world, we're guessing it never really has to be enforced.
+And remember: having a criminal record is definitely not cool if you're a man over 40.

 This law—created back in 1910, long before we could even imagine something like Internet trolls—made it illegal to "orally or otherwise, falsely and maliciously or falsely and wantonly impute to any female, married or unmarried, a want of chastity."
 Back then, you could end up in jail for 90 days and have to pay the state $500; if this were put into place around the country nowadays, the Internet trolls might finally think twice before harassing women online.
 For more advice on how to speak to women, here's 40 Things Men Should Never Say to a Woman in Bed.